 - Night Vision problems

 The visual effects of these irregularities are collectively referred to as High Order Aberrations and can severely affect your vision and your life.

 Once you are examined with the Nidek OPD III by one of our Keratoconus specialists, you may be shown an image of the results.
 You will be asked, “Is this what you see?”
 Our patients tend to get very emotional at this point because they will be looking at a series of glares, streaks, halos and starbursts that they have never been able to explain to anyone else before.
 But now, finally, someone understands your vision issues.

 That’s good news…but not even the best news.

-The best news is that now that we have the ability to see what you see, we also have the ability to correct your High Order Aberrations non-surgically, with specialized Scleral Contact Lenses.
+The best news is that now that we have the ability to see what you see, we also have the ability to correct your High Order Aberrations non-surgically with specialized Scleral Contact Lenses.
 The data from both the Eaglet and the Nidek are combined in the design of custom contact lenses for each of your eyes, resulting in the clearest and most comfortable all-day and all-night vision you’ve seen in years, maybe ever.

 Come “See” The Nidek OPD III

-Many of our patients come to us already seeing 20/30 or 20/20, but still see continual ghosting, halos and glare.
-The effects are that they cannot lead a normal life by driving at night or be in rooms with bright lights…usually due to their Keratoconus or High Order Aberrations.
+Many of our patients come to us already seeing 20/30 or 20/20 but still see continual ghosting, halos and glare.
+The effects are that they cannot lead a normal life by driving at night or being in rooms with bright lights…usually due to their Keratoconus or High Order Aberrations.
 Our instruments, training and especially our method can “see what you see” so you can finally “see what you’re supposed to see.”
 If you suffer from a complex vision issue that no eye doctor has ever been able to resolve for you, make an appointment at the California Keratoconus Center today.
 Use our Online Appointment Form, or call us at 818-891-6711.